Connor-Miller/loot/docs/agents/workflow.md

   (see above).
 The rule is trust: a dock shares the store's keyring, so anything that must be sealed from an agent requires a clone.
-- **Landing serializes at the harbor.** `main` tracks the harbor (the integrator dock, CA2).
-Lanes land by merging their tip into it — same-store docks via `loot dock merge <lane>` (local), cross-identity changes via `loot pull` + `converge_heads`.
-Two lanes finalizing at once converge *before* projection, so `main` stays linear and the two-writer fork the CA epic fixed cannot reappear.
+- **Landing serializes at the harbor.** `main` tracks the harbor (the integrator line).
+The harbor is an **on-demand lock**, not a daemon (#229, ADR 0036):
+  `loot-first land` takes a brief shared-store lock (`.loot/git-mirror/harbor.lock`) across the git-`main`-critical section — ferry's projection, the FF push, the PR-head collapse — and releases it.
+A concurrent land from another lane blocks on the lock, then ferries against the `main` this one moved, so its converge is against the *landed* tip and its push is a clean fast-forward.
+Two lanes finalizing at once thus land one behind the other, `main` stays linear, and the two-writer fork the CA epic fixed cannot reappear.
+If a change conflicts with what landed while the lane worked, the land **bounces** — nothing is pushed, the signed change is safe, and you reconcile (`loot resolve …`) and re-run `land`.
+  And a land that does not actually move `main` now **refuses** rather than reporting a false `landed:` (the #195 guard).

 ## Abandonment